-Brian Torrance attained a Master of Science from the Faculty of Medicine and Dentistry at the University of Alberta and has served as the Executive Director of Ever Active Schools since 2010.
+Brian Torrance attained a Master of Science from the Faculty of Medicine and Dentistry at the University of Alberta and has served as the Director of Ever Active Schools since 2010.
 Ever Active Schools addresses health and wellness in Alberta school communities.
 Brian firmly believes the grand benefits of active living, sport and active recreation should be experienced in a positive way by all Edmontonians and financial, physical and social accessibility are key issues that we need to collectively work on.
 Through his passion of sports, Brian was captain of both the University of Alberta’s Cross County and Track and Field teams, and an Academic All Canadian in 2006.
-Brian is a former Director of Athletics Alberta, is on the board of the Canadian Mountain Running Association, serves on the ParticipACTION Advisory Committee, and chairs the Active Alberta Coalition.
-He has served as an ESC Director since April 2015 and currently serves as the Governance Committee’s Chairperson.
+Brian currently serves on the ParticipACTION Advisory Committee, and chairs the Active Alberta Coalition.
+He has served as an ESC Director since April 2015 and has served as the Chairperson for the last two years.

 Christopher Field developed an interest in sport starting as a spectator at the ‘83 Universiade Games where he experienced the magic and inspiration which can happen through large scale events.
 This interest has continued to evolve over the years, first as a volunteer at the 1994 Commonwealth Games and the 2002 FIFA Women’s U-19 World Cup, and then as an employee of the Edmonton Oilers working in Community and Alumni Relations.
 Christopher has gained additional major games planning experience by managing the branding and look of the 2006 Asian Games in Doha, Qatar and working for the London Organizing Committee of the 2012 Summer Olympics.
-Today, Christopher is a Chartered Accountant, CPA currently employed by Mattamy Homes as Director of Finance.
-Christopher has served as an ESC Director since April of 2018.
+Today, Christopher is a Chartered Accountant (CPA), currently employed by Mattamy Homes as Director of Finance.
+He has served as an ESC Director and as the Treasurer since April 2018.